 Initially, I started by questioning the system proposed in South Africa, namely FEI and SANEF, now called EQASA.
 Recently, however, I have discovered a universal truth – every rider deserves the opportunity to access an excellent coach, a willing horse and a pure passion.
 That may not mean that Equanimity is the right fit for every rider, but our belief in connection with our peers, means that we are also a place to consult if you don’t know where to go.
 I have a toolbox mentality – drawing on various methods and techniques, and constantly educating myself to ensure that our clients are able to benefit completely from optimal, evolving expertise.
+In 2020, I sought to better myself by studying again.
+In order to be able to broaden our offering and fine-tune my skills, I am completing courses in order to qualify as an Equine Behaviourist, as well as an Animal Assisted Interventions and Activities Practitioner.
 At Equanimity, we try to be honest and self-aware.
 We know our limitations and are not afraid to help clients on their path, even if that means we move them along to a new trainer.
 What Equanimity offers is different not because we make promises of achievement or reward, but because we focus on personal development – at your pace, with your horse.
 We are home for our animals and hope that you will find a place in our journey, too.

 Innocent Mudongo | Head Groom